Useful Pre-PA Resources

 CASPA creates a streamlined application process for students wanting to become physician assistants.
 Students upload their application and supporting documents and apply to schools in one easy step.
 The site also provides answers to many frequently asked questions as well as instructions and participating programs.

 An online community administered by the American Academy of Physician Assistants, PAs Connect, provides an opportunity to communicate with and learn from practicing PAs and PA students.
-Visit their student section or PA blog for trending topics in the field.
+Visit their student section.

 Physician Assistant Education Program (PAEP)